silenceon/FML_lesson/README.md

 # FML_lesson
 ### python lesson for FML
-* lesson 1 ：introduction of jupyter notebook and markdown
+* Lesson 1 ：introduction of jupyter notebook and markdown
-* lesson 2 ：basic data type, structure and arithmetics in python
+* Lesson 2 ：basic data type, structure and arithmetics in python
+* Lesson 3: Function and IO operation
+* Lesson 4: Introduction to web crawler
+* Lesson 5: Introduction of requests, lxml, xpath ,and re packages